The AI Recruitment Vendor Wars: Inside the Multi-Billion Dollar Battle for the Future of Hiring

 The Employer’s Dilemma

-Before we move to what’s wrong with these systems, it’s worth understanding why employers adopted them so eagerly.
+Before examining what’s wrong with these systems, it’s worth understanding why employers adopted them so eagerly.

 AI screening promised a solution: consistent evaluation of every candidate against the same criteria.
 No resume ignored because it arrived at 5 PM on Friday.
 No candidate overlooked because the recruiter was tired or distracted.
 Everyone gets scored.